logux/core/README.md

 Log for Logux with default timer and test tools.
 It is base classes, end-users should use high-level Logux tools.

-Logux idea is based on syncable logs.
+Logux idea is based on shared logs.
 Log is list of events ordered by time.
 Every entry in Logux log contains event object and meta object with created and added times.